trashbirdecology/luisdva.github.io/_posts/2016-07-11-Basic-biodiversity-data-wranging.md

 | Liomys pictus          | Liomys_pictus          | Liomys     | pictus      | -0.575792000674879 | -1.22862981043979 | 0.400478776675252  | -2.41569084734938  | 0.184892341645976  |
 | Baiomys musculus       | Baiomys_musculus       | Baiomys    | musculus    | 0.876058186669997  | 0.411338959287477 | -1.71683685761396  | -0.333207472623785 | 0.23739134255065   |

-# Complete NA values in one column with data from another colum
+# Complete NA values in one column with data from another column

 If we have a column with gaps, and we want to replace these missing values with values from another columnn in the same table, we can use an ifelse statement to find NA values and replace them with the value on the same row but for a different column.